Not Ready for Hammer Time? Horror Express (1973)

 The fossil specimen believed to be the Missing Link, is boarded onto the train to England for scientific observation.
 However, there are a few passengers who are very curious about the crate's mysterious contents to the extent of loosening it.
 And in turn, the creature escapes and terrorizes the train's passengers!

-Known mostly for his work as Dracula, Christopher Lee goes against type, by portraying the adventurer/scientist Saxton, who is staunch,arrogant and pompous at times, while Peter Cushing's Dr. Weir, ks this kinder, gentle Brit, who begins as a rival to Alexander, then forge a partnership after the creature begins leaving a trail of white eyed bodies throughout the cars.
+Known mostly for his work as Dracula, Christopher Lee goes against type, by portraying herouc protagonist, adventurer and scientist Saxton, who is staunch,arrogant and pompous at times, while Peter Cushing's Dr. Weir, is a mild mannered rival to Alexander, who then forges a partnership after the creature begins leaving a trail of white eyed bodies throughout the cars.
 Rounding out the eclectic cast of passengers and potential suspects; ie Chess playing Engineer, a Russian Police Inspector, two Polish nobles, Weir’s poultry female assistant Dr. Jones, a Zealot Monk, a “Secret Agent” and a Pre-Kojak Telly Savalas despite not appearing until the third act as Cossack leader, Captain Kazan (Sounds like a G.I.Joe villain.) who chews up scenery, when intimidating the passengers.

 Captain Kazan: Now, anything, anything that moves near that door, kill it!